How to do Transformer testing using a Multimeter: Simple DIY

 We must keep the setting of the multimeter at a high resistance scale for this test.

 If the insulation of any winding fails and copper wire touches the core, then we can check this in a transformer.
-We can measure resistance between the one terminal of winding and the core of the transformer.
+We can measure resistance between the one terminal of the winding and the core of the transformer.

 We can do two checks for this.
-One for primary winding and another for the secondary winding of the transformer.
+One for the primary winding and another for the secondary winding of the transformer.

-For this check and test, we apply the AC supply of suitable value as per the rating of the transformer, across the primary winding.
+For this check and test, we apply the AC supply of suitable value as per the rating of the transformer across the primary winding.
 Then we measure the voltage across the primary and secondary winding.
 Refer to Figure 1.

-Voltage ratio check in the transformer using the multimeter method
+Transformer testing: Voltage ratio check iusing the multimeter

-Fig 1: Voltage ratio check in the transformer using the multimeter method
+Fig 1: Transformer testing -Voltage ratio check using the multimeter

-Then by dividing across secondary and primary, we can find the voltage ratio of the transformer.
+Then, by dividing across secondary and primary, we can find the voltage ratio of the transformer.
 And it will be equal to Ratio = Vo/Vi.
-Vo is the voltage across the secondary winding and Vi is the voltage across the primary winding.
+Vo is the voltage across the secondary winding, and Vi is the voltage across the primary winding.

-As voltage will fluctuate and change with time.
+As the voltage will fluctuate and change with time.
 So it is better to measure both the voltage at the same time using the two multimeters.

 Voltage drop check in the transformer